ZhangGuan-LiDai/learngit/readme.txt

-git is a dsitributed version control system. git is free software add one row
+git is a distributed version control system. git is free software distributed under the GPL.